Missouri State University

 Education: A terminal degree is required.

-Experience: Tenure as a faculty member at the University is required and a record of success in all areas – teaching, research, and service – must be evidenced.
-Academic administrative or leadership/internship experience is required.
+Experience: The ability to be granted tenure as a faculty member at the University is required and a record of success in all areas – teaching, research, and service – must be evidenced.
+A history of progressively responsible and successful academic leadership experience is required.

 Skills: Demonstrated leadership ability is required, including a demonstrated ability to work effectively and collegially with University administrators, faculty, staff, and students.
-Outstanding oral and written communication skills are required.
+Outstanding verbal and written communication skills are required.
 Effective interpersonal skills and sensitivity to issues affecting a wide range of constituencies are required.
+A record of inclusive conduct and evidence of multicultural skills in the workplace is required.
 Experience in personnel management is preferred.

-Other: Requires a demonstrated commitment to equal employment opportunity, affirmative action, and the promotion of diversity.
-An understanding of federal and state legislation and compliance issues that affect personnel decisions and the delivery of quality educational services to students is essential.
+Other: Requires a demonstrated commitment to high quality education.
+An understanding of federal and state legislation and compliance issues that affect personnel issues and the delivery of quality educational services to students is required.
+A demonstrated commitment to equal employment opportunity, affirmative action, and the promotion of diversity is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Participates with the leadership team in policy development, process, and decisions on faculty recruitment, hiring, tenure, promotion, and other personnel actions that will accomplish the instructional, research, and service functions of the University.
+4. Implements policies and procedures related to faculty recruitment, hiring, tenure, promotion, and other personnel actions that contribute to the instructional, research, and service functions of the University.

 5. Assures fairness and the application of appropriate procedures by assisting with academic employee grievances and other faculty personnel issues through investigating, gathering information, and reporting findings to the Provost.

-7. Promotes a positive image and maintains effective relationships for the Office of the Provost by representing the Provost at various meetings, communicating with University administrators, faculty, staff, and students in matters related to academic affairs, and leading or serving on selected University committees and task forces.
+9. Promotes a positive image and maintains effective relationships for the Office of the Provost by representing the Provost at various meetings, communicating with University administrators, faculty, staff, and students in matters related to undergraduate education, and leading or serving on selected University committees and task forces.

-8. Ensures that miscellaneous assignments related to academic affairs are completed in the best interest of the University by accepting and accomplishing tasks which are delegated by the Provost.
+11. Ensures that miscellaneous projects related to academic affairs are completed in the best interest of the University by accepting and accomplishing those tasks which are delegated by the Provost.

 SUPERVISION

-The Associate Provost for Faculty reports to the Provost and supervises professional and support staff.
+The Deputy Provost reports to the Provost and supervises professional and support staff.

 OFFICE OF HUMAN RESOURCES